Classification of Juvenile ArthritisSkip to the navigation

-Previously there were two traditional classifications of juvenile arthritis: the European classification of juvenile chronic arthritis (JCA) and the American classification of juvenile rheumatoid arthritis (JRA).
-Because these classifications broke down into different categories, European and American research findings and treatment recommendations were hard to use interchangeably.
+There used to be two ways to classify juvenile arthritis.
+There was the European classification of juvenile chronic arthritis (JCA).
+And there was the American classification of juvenile rheumatoid arthritis (JRA).
+Each system used different categories.
+This made it hard to use European and American research findings and treatment guidelines together.

 |Organization||Classification||Length of illness before diagnosis|